jonascarpay/apecs/tutorials/GoingFast.md

 `Logger` only accepts `Logs`, you can turn a `PureLog` into a `Log` using `FromPure`.
 You can basically slap a Log onto anything that can be cached.

-A log is a piece of data that is updated when data is changed.
+A log is a piece of data that is updated when the underlying store is changed.
 `onSet` takes the entity in question, maybe its previous value, and its new value, and updates the log.
 `onDestroy` is the corresponding function for when an entity is destroyed.
 With just these functions, you can track many interesting pieces of game state for only the cost of incremental updates.